mxy-1/nc-news/README.md

 ## Usage
 Visit NC News at: https://tranquil-dango-5844a8.netlify.app/.
 All articles can be viewed on the home page and users can navigate to a number of topics.
-Select an article to view the content, add a comment, view the comments and vote on the article.
+Select an article to view the contents, including comments and votes.
+To add a comment, delete a comment and vote on an article, users must be logged in.
+To view this functionality, users can log in using one of the following usernames: grumpy19, cooljmessy, weegembump, tickle122 or happyamy2016.

 ## Requirements
 - Node.js version 20.8.0 or above.
 For the latest version, visit: https://nodejs.org/en/